lightdash/lightdash/.github/CONTRIBUTING.md

 > If you change files inside `/packages/common` you should run `yarn common-build` before `yarn dev`.

 #### How to debug Postgres DB

+In codespaces / VS Code - use the SQLTools extension provided.

+For manual development environments:

 ```shell
 docker run --name db-admin-panel --link lightdash-db:db -p 8181:8080 adminer